DorHarizi/OOP_Assignments/GeometricsShapes/README.md

 The project includes an executable JAR file, `Ex4.jar`, which can be executed with filename and sorting method parameters to display the geometric shapes graphically in a sorted order based on the provided sorting method.

 ---

-For detailed instructions, implementation guidelines, and additional information, refer to the specific README files and documentation included within each phase and class directory.